Who Are Quick House Sale Companies?

 - The client can request a copy of the survey report once it is completed;

-- The Area Manager will have an idea of the size of the property having already downloaded the information via the Energy Performance Certificate (EPC) register.
+- The Sales Manager will have an idea of the size of the property having already downloaded the information via the Energy Performance Certificate (EPC) register.
 The client can request a copy of this certificate;

-- With the client’s permission, the Area Manager may request a structural / condition survey with a Royal Institute of Chartered Surveyors-approved professional or other formal investigation prior to making a final offer.
+- With the client’s permission, the Sales Manager may request a structural / condition survey with a Royal Institute of Chartered Surveyors-approved professional or other formal investigation prior to making a final offer.
 This may be the case if the property demonstrates signs of structural problems, damp (not due to condensation), asbestos, subsidence or other issues that will have a material effect on the overall valuation.

 Final Offer Confirmation

 - Once the viewing is undertaken, provided that there are no unforeseen issues, the Sales Manager will confirm the purchase price and associated transaction terms;